The Sims 4 game packs: Gameplay

 Dream Home Decorator introduces the Interior Decorator career, where Sims visit clients' homes (or community lots, depending on their career level) and renovate them based on the clients' preferences.
 Similar to the Architectural Designer career from The Sims 3: Ambitions, the Interior Decorator career borrows a lot from its predecessor, while expanding upon it.
 Once a Sim chooses the Interior Decorator career from their phone or computer, the career panel will host a button for the player to choose a gig.
 Gigs are broken down into room renovations, room additions, level renovations, level additions, and commercial renovations.

 Each gig will display base pay, budget, and which household is offering the gig.
 The chosen gig will be displayed in the career panel and show a list of requirements the sim should do to ensure a better result.
 A Sim can only hold one gig at a time, every gig lasts 12 hours from 9am and 9pm.
 Once the Sim arrives at a client's lot, they have to greet the clients and understand their likes and dislikes.
 Likes and dislikes will consist of decor styles, colors, and hobbies.
 Displayed under the gig in the career panel will be a list of up to five likes or dislikes.
 Constraints can include not increasing the building footprint (no additional floor tiles) and restrictions to the top or bottom floors.
 This will prevent the player from being able to modify certain aspects of the lot.
 Paying attention to the budget, likes and dislikes will ensure a better result.

 Reception

-Dream Home Decorator received "generally favorable reviews", according to a score of 80/100 on review aggregator Metacritic.
+Dream Home Decorator received "generally favorable reviews", according to a score of 80/100 on Metacritic.
 GamesRadar+ described the expansion as "For those of us who love building,... a dream." which had "kicked up a ton of excitement in the Sims community."
 Entertainment magazine Digital Spy gave the pack 3.5 out of 5 stars, concluding that it "isn't for everyone, but those who enjoy renovating homes will be impressed by a generous variety of items and an engaging new career, even if the amount of new gameplay is on the slight side.
 It's a shame that the pack has launched with a troubling amount of bugs, and anyone considering making the purchase at this moment in time should keep that in mind."

-Techraptor gave the pack a rating of 9/10, summarising that "A renewed focus on gameplay sets Dream Home Decorator apart as some of the best downloadable content that The Sims 4 has seen in years."
+TechRaptor gave the pack a rating of 9/10, summarising that "A renewed focus on gameplay sets Dream Home Decorator apart as some of the best downloadable content that The Sims 4 has seen in years."

 My Wedding Stories

 The Sims 4: My Wedding Stories is the eleventh game pack for The Sims 4, released on February 23, 2022.
 The pack adds a revamped wedding event system to the game, a new world named Tartosa, as well as other new interactions relating to weddings.
+This represents an attempt to deepen the gameplay and experience of weddings, which have been a staple milestone dating back to The Sims 2 (and by some measure, the original The Sims).